 At times yes, but not regularly.
 As I mentioned earlier there was a period before I got married where I knuckled down with my diet and exercise, but it lasted about 3 months.
 Once I had lost enough weight to be comfortable in my wedding dress, I stopped trying.
-I never understood people who excercised just because its good for you.
-I always thought you needed to have a reson to exercise!
+I never understood people who exercised just because its good for you.
+I always thought you needed to have a reason to exercise!

 We always hear people of being time poor, being a parent I’m sure you are short on time, how did you overcome that?

 Yes as a parent I am short on time.
 But I think most people could argue that life gets busy!
 Even those without kids.
 In all honesty, I just needed to pull my finger out.
 I train at 7.30pm most nights when hubby is home and the kids are in bed, and early on the weekend mornings.
 If my husband cannot look after the kids for me, I ask my Mum to.
 If you don’t have those options available as I know not everyone does, then find a gym with a crèche.
 OR as another friend of mine does – hire a babysitter on a Saturday morning for an hour or 2.
-If all else fails, buy or download some excercises DVD’s and a cheap yoga mat and start at home.
+If all else fails, buy or download some exercises DVD’s and a cheap yoga mat and start at home.
 The key Is just to GET MOVING.
 Even twice a week is good!
 And get your kids involved – do a few laps of the park while they play on the swings or go on a long walk with the pram.
 There are lots of opportunities if you are open to them 😀

 Did you have any lightbulb moments along the way, if so what were they?